-People who breathe in asbestos fibers over many years are at risk for several serious diseases.
+People who breathe in asbestos fibers are at risk for several serious diseases.
 These diseases include lung cancer, digestive tract cancer, mesothelioma (a cancer in the lining of the lungs or stomach) and asbestosis (lung scarring).
 In general, the greater the exposure to asbestos, the greater the chance of developing harmful health effects.

-You are at risk for asbestos-related diseases if:
+You are at increased risk for asbestos-related diseases if:

 Also, smokers who are exposed to asbestos have a much higher risk for disease than non-smokers who are exposed.